 ENRC faced 11th-hour hitch over listing

-UK regulator probes ENRC for potential breaches of takeover rules
+UK regulator probes ENRC for potential breaches of takeover

 BP faces 2,200 lawsuits over Deepwater Horizon disaster